Alparslan Kuytul: Views

 Kuytul advocates for Sharia law in Turkey, and is also a critic of Recep Tayyip Erdoğan.
 He became even more critical of Erdoğan following his handling of the 2016 coup attempt and the state of emergency.
-Kuytul was baselessly accused by Erdoğanists of supporting the Islamic State, PKK, and FETÖ.
+Kuytul was baselessly accused by Erdoğanists of supporting the Islamic State, PKK, and "FETÖ" — a term coined by the Turkish government for the Gülen movement that is not recognized internationally.
 He denied these claims, saying "is there such person in the world?
 FETÖ, PKK, ISIS, and Al-Qaeda all at once, is there such person in the world?"
 Kuytul was described as being the fiercest critic of Erdoğan among Islamists in Turkey.
 Kuytul once stated that if the AKP ever "declares war", him and his supporters would not back away.
 He refers to the AKP as ZKP (Zülüm Kalkınma Partisi) meaning "Oppressive Development Party".

 He is a Pan-Islamist and stated that "the infidel has already divided us into 50–60 pieces.
 We shouldn't want to be divided again.
 If the Turks want a Turkish state, the Kurds will want a Kurdish state as a result.
 Arabs will also want an Arab state.
 But if they all want the Islamic state, then they can unite.
 Every race must abandon the understanding of the nation-state.
 We are already very divided, will we be divided again?
 Therefore, everyone should understand the Quran in order not to be divided again.
 We must return to Islamic civilization.
 Whatever rights the Quran gives to every race, everyone will consent to those rights, with its Turks, Kurds, Arabs.
 We will all lose when we are divided.
 Turks, Kurds, and Arabs.
 Muslims should not be supporters of a nation-state, they should not be supporters of a racial state.
 All of them should have an understanding of a religion-state.
 We cannot change our race, but we are all Muslims.
 We unite on this.
 We can live in brotherhood in an Islamic civilization, as we did in the past."